AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 ```

-If you're concerned about that the model may produce wrong result heavily upon first start up, then you can use a randomized dataset to heavily skew the prediction to very high time-to-leave value.
+If you're concerned about that the model may produce wrong result heavily upon first start up, then you can use a randomized dataset to heavily skew the prediction to very high likelihood to purchase at a given price.
 Then use this randomized dataset to pretrain the model before doing any real-time training and prediction.
 Below, we will show you how it is done.

 ```lua